Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 ???+ example "a) Small Data (up to 100 MB)"

-    Use the standard linux command `cp` on the commandline.
+    Use the standard Linux command `cp` on the command line.

     * Copy the file `example1.R` **from your ZIH home directory to a workspace**: